Matatika/matatika-docs/content/dataml/workspaceml/invitations.md

 ---

-Define a custom email invitation to customise the onboarding experience for new members of your workspace.
+Invitations allow you to customise the onboarding experience for new members of your workspace.
 {: .fs-5 }

 ---